gwdg/vagrant-docker/README.md

 ATTENTION: if you chance your Dockerfile or Data inside your Project you need to reload your project with vagrant reload \<project\> because vagrant dont sync the data to the docker image at the moment

+HINT: You can clone or symlink your project into ./docker directory

 Docker Environment
 ==================